harding/bitcoinops.github.io/_posts/en/newsletters/2020-02-19-newsletter.md

        single signature.
-If MAST and schnorr were to be done separately, single-sig users would need to pay more to spend a UTXO than they do now, and so it's unlikely many of them would join the anonymity set that covers users of fallback script.
+If MAST and schnorr were to be done separately, single-sig users would need to pay more to spend a UTXO than they do now, and so it's unlikely many of them would join the anonymity set that covers users of fallback scripts.

     2. {:#tap2} Anon asks, "Is Taproot actually cheaper than bare MAST and schnorr separately?"
 Earlier in the email, Anon claimed that